Black Friday Sale!

 Live shopping, also known as live stream shopping or shoppable live streaming, combines the best of e-commerce, social media and live video.
 Live shopping videos are live streams that promote and sell products or services to viewers.
 They’re just like regular streams, but with added features that allow viewers to purchase the products or services they see in-stream.

 You can make shoppable live streams whether you’re a brand with products to sell or a content creator who curates products from multiple brands.
-When it comes to where you stream your shopping videos, you have three options:
+You have three options for streaming live shopping videos:

-• Social media apps with live shopping features: YouTube and TikTok both rolled out live shopping features in 2022.
+1. Social media apps with live shopping features: YouTube and TikTok both rolled out live shopping features in 2022.
+You can easily add your products to your streams.

-• Your own e-commerce store: If you have an online store, you can instantly connect it to Restream.
+3. Your own e-commerce store: If you have an online store, you can instantly connect it to Restream.
 You have complete control over the products or services you feature on your live stream — you can add any URL as a QR code that appears on-screen during your stream.
-It makes bringing your products to your viewers easier than ever, no matter where they are.

 2. Donations or tips from fans